-The Infosecurity Hall of Fame celebrates the achievements of internationally recognised information security visionaries, luminaries, practitioners and advocates.
+The Infosecurity Hall of Fame celebrates the achievements and visions of internationally-recognised information security luminaries, practitioners and advocates.

-Have made a clear and long-term (over 10 years) contribution to the advancement of information security
+- Have made a clear and long-term (10+ years) contribution to the advancement of information security.

-Be an engaging thought-leader demonstrating creativity and original thinking in information security
+- Be an engaging thought-leader, demonstrating creativity and originality within information security.

 Troy Hunt, Regional Director, Microsoft

 Troy was recognised for his contribution to the advancement of information security good practice as an industry advocate through his security research, public education and outreach work.
 And for creating Have I Been Pwned? enabling non-technical users to discover whether their data has been compromised.

 James Lyne, Global Research Advisor

 James was recognised for his contribution to security research and to the advancement of information security good practice through his work as an industry advocate and in developing the cyber skills of young people.

 Professor Mary Aiken, Forensic Cyberpsychologist

 Mary was recognised for her outstanding contribution to the advancement of information security as the world's leading expert in Forensic Cyberpsychology, her work as an advocate and educator in information security and her role in raising the profile of the information security sector.